Innospec Reports Fourth Quarter and Full Year 2022 Financial Results

 GAAP EPS $1.02; Adjusted non-GAAP EPS $1.20 both adversely impacted by 36 cents from higher tax charges

 ENGLEWOOD, Colo., Feb.
-21, 2023 (GLOBE NEWSWIRE) -- Innospec Inc. (NASDAQ: IOSP) today announced its financial results for the fourth quarter and full year ended December 31, 2022.
+21, 2023 (GLOBE NEWSWIRE) -- Innospec Inc. IOSP today announced its financial results for the fourth quarter and full year ended December 31, 2022.

 Total revenues for the fourth quarter were $510.7 million, an increase of 24 percent from $413.2 million in the corresponding period last year.
 Net income for the quarter was $25.5 million or $1.02 per diluted share compared to $23.9 million or 96 cents per diluted share recorded last year.
 EBITDA for the quarter was $54.3 million compared to $44.8 million reported in the same period a year ago.